SoftBank on course for record profit, expanding online empire

 "We are concerned that Sprint may not be able to generate enough cashflow to cover its own $16 billion capital expenditures," said Peggy Furusaka, a senior credit officer at Moody's Japan.
 "In our stress case scenario, we assume SoftBank may need to debt finance $11 billion over two years to support Sprint."

-But in a testament to Son's ability to win investor trust in his high-stakes investment gambles, SoftBank's shares are now more than double their value before the deal and it boasts the third-biggest market capitalization in Japan, behind only Toyota Motor Corp (7203.T) and Mitsubishi UFJ Financial Group Inc (8306.T).
+But in a testament to Son's ability to win investor trust in his high-stakes investment gambles, SoftBank's shares are now more than double their value before the deal and it boasts the third-biggest market capitalisation in Japan, behind only Toyota Motor Corp and Mitsubishi UFJ Financial Group Inc.

 "People used to say Son was an alchemist," said Yasuo Sakuma, portfolio manager at Bayview Asset Management in Tokyo.
 "He buys companies small, holds onto them through bubbles and then reaps the rewards afterwards to fund further M&A deals.
 That's how SoftBank was built."